Ryan Schiavo: When Evil Is Called Good, and Good Evil

 2 Thessalonians 2:10-11 (NKJV)

-Ryan illustrates the danger of hardening with the account of the rich man and Lazarus (Luke 16) — the man who wanted nothing to do with God in life, and to whom Abraham finally says that if people will not hear Moses and the prophets, no sign will persuade them.
-His plea is simple and searching: know the Word of God.
+The account of the rich man and Lazarus in Luke 16 shows the danger of a hardened heart: to the man who wanted nothing to do with God in life, Abraham finally says that if people will not hear Moses and the prophets, no sign will persuade them.
+The lesson is simple and searching — know the Word of God.
 A people who will not believe and follow Scripture become susceptible to believe anything.

 The church’s calling: salt, light, and a voice

-Much of the message is a call to courage.
-Ryan is careful to affirm the distinction between the kingdom of God and the kingdoms of men — he is not preaching partisan politics.
-His concern is that the most basic, fundamental truths of God’s character are being overturned, especially where children are concerned, and that the church has too often gone silent.
-He returns again and again to God’s created order:
+The heart of the matter is a call to courage.
+There is a real distinction between the kingdom of God and the kingdoms of men, and this is not about partisan politics.
+The concern is that the most basic, fundamental truths of God’s character are being overturned — especially where children are concerned — while the church has too often gone silent.
+Again and again we must return to God’s created order:

 So God created man in His own image; in the image of God He created him; male and female He created them.